rombrew/phobia/doc/MachineTuning.md

 ## Speed loop

-You can automatically tune speed loop PID regulator gains based on damping percentage.
+We can automatically tune speed loop PID regulator gains based on damping percentage.
 Reasonable values are from 40 to 400.

 	(pmc) reg pm.s_damping <pc>